Twistor lines in the period domain of complex tori: Connectivity by generic twistor paths

-\begin{lem} For every $I \in Compl$ the set of non-generic periods in $C_I$, that is $C_I \cap \mathcal L_{NS}$, is a countable union of closed subsets of $C_I$ none of which contains an open neighborhood (in $C_I$) of any of its points. \end{lem}
+Lemma \ref{Lemma-generic-period} immediately implies \begin{lem} For every $I \in Compl$ the set of non-generic periods in $C_I$, that is $C_I \cap \mathcal L_{NS}$, is a countable union of closed subsets of $C_I$ none of which contains an open neighborhood (in $C_I$) of any of its points. \end{lem}

-The proof follows from the following lemmas. \begin{lem} For any alternating form $\Omega$ and any twistor sphere $S$, the intersection $S\cap Compl_\Omega$ is either finite or all of $S$. \end{lem}